-Venezuelan first lady's nephews face U.S. drug trial
+Jury selection begins in Venezuelan first lady's nephews' U.S. trial

 | NEW YORK

-NEW YORK Two nephews of Venezuela's first lady are set to go on trial on U.S. charges that they tried to carry out a multimillion-dollar drug deal to obtain a large amount of cash to help their family stay in power.
+NEW YORK Jury selection got underway in New York on Wednesday in the trial of two nephews of Venezuela's first lady who are facing U.S. charges that they attempted a multimillion-dollar drug deal for a large amount of cash to help their family stay in power.

-Jury selection is scheduled to begin on Wednesday in Manhattan federal court in the case of Franqui Francisco Flores de Freitas and Efrain Antonio Campo Flores, nephews of Venezuelan President Nicolas Maduro's wife, Cilia Flores.
+Franqui Francisco Flores de Freitas and Efrain Antonio Campo Flores, nephews of Venezuelan President Nicolas Maduro's wife, Cilia Flores, appeared in Manhattan federal court wearing grey and blue sweaters, respectively, as jury selection began.

+For much of Wednesday, U.S. District Judge Paul Crotty questioned potential jurors about their backgrounds and interests, as well their knowledge of Venezuelan politics.

+After several rounds of eliminating candidates from the pool of 95 people, those under consideration included a nurse, an architect and a New York City call center employee.

+Flores de Freitas, 31, and Campo Flores, 30, were arrested in Haiti in November 2015 in a case that has been an embarrassment for Maduro amid a political and economic crisis in Venezuela.

+The case came amid several U.S. probes that have linked drug trafficking to individuals tied to the government in Venezuela, which the U.S. State Department says is a preferred route for moving drugs from South America onward to other areas.

-Prosecutors accuse the nephews of trying to monetize their political connections to use one of Venezuela's airports to send hundreds of kilograms of cocaine to Honduras for transshipment to the United States.
+Prosecutors accuse the nephews of trying to monetize their political connections and to use one of Venezuela's airports to send hundreds of kilograms of cocaine to Honduras for trans-shipment to the United States.

 Prosecutors say their goal in part was to obtain cash to counteract money they believed the United States was supplying to the opposition before Venezuela's December 2015 National Assembly elections.